-The Victoria’s Secret Multi-Way is so versatile; it can be worn five different ways for plenty of style options.
+The Victoria’s Secret Multi-Way is so versatile; it can be worn in five different ways for plenty of style options.
 This bra can be worn classic, halter, cross back, one-strap, or strapless.
 Even without the straps, this convertible bra is held in place thanks to the slip-proof fabric band.

-Plus, with the perfect amount of padding, it will give you the desired amount of lift and support (no matter what your breast size may be).
+Plus, with the perfect amount of padding, it will give you the desired amount of lift and support (no matter what your breast size maybe).

 Big breasts or small, everyone is comfortable in the Multi-Way Bra, which comes in sizes A to DDD.
-You’ll also be happy knowing there are 8 colors to choose from, including the basics: black, gray, nude, and white.
+You’ll also be happy knowing there are eight colors to choose from, including the basics: black, gray, nude, and white.
 It comes in a gorgeous vintage rose, too.